GNS3/gns3-legacy/GNS3/Dynagen/README.txt

 Changelog
 =========
+Version 0.10.2
+* Could not specify a model of 1751 or 1760 in a router definition
+* WIC interfaces on 1751s and 1760s could not be used

+Version 0.10.1
+* Accidentally only gave the NM-16ESW 15 interfaces.

 Version 0.10.0
 * Support for the 1700 platform new to Dynamips 0.8.0-RC1.
 See the tutorial for supported platforms and modules.
 * Support for WIC-1T, WIC-2T, and WIC-1ENET.
 See the tutorial for supported router platforms and usage.